 - Cauliflower and broccoli.
 If you have these leftover from dinner, blend them together until they are more of a soup and put it into a KONG

 - Steak and rice.
-If you’ve got leftovers from dinner, drop them into a KONG instead of dropping them on the floor.
+Yes, meat also works as a kong filler and has that uniquely irresistible flavor!
+This is a great way to use your leftover meat.
+If you’ve got some left over from dinner, drop them into a KONG instead of dropping them on the floor.

 - Pineapple and strawberries.
 For a sweet fresh summer treat, put these into the KONG mashed or not!

 You can also put essentially any combination of the fillers from above together into a KONG too.

 Remember, a good rule of thumb for any kong recipe, if in doubt… Google whether a certain food will be harmful to a dog.
 These KONGs will keep dogs busy for a long time and are a good crate companion.

 How To Clean KONGs After They’ve Been Filled